Germany's Customs and Traditions

 "Eat breakfast like a king, lunch like a prince and dinner like a pauper."

 Traditional German breakfast is a simple breakfast.
 It consists of different varieties of Brötchen (bread rolls), marmalade or jam, chocolate spread, cheeses, hams, salami, Schwarzwälder, and honey.

-White bread rolls (weiße Brötchen) is a kind of bread roll made of wheat flour and is crispy outside while soft and white inside.
+White bread rolls (weiße Brötchen) are a kind of bread roll made of wheat flour and are crispy outside while soft and white inside.

-- Mixed rye bread rolls is a mixture of wheat and rye flour.
-It is very healthy as rye flour has a lower gluten compared to wheat flour and has a lot of useful vitamins.
+- Mixed rye bread rolls are a mixture of wheat and rye flour.
+It is very healthy as rye flour has lower gluten compared to wheat flour and has a lot of useful vitamins.
 Pumpernickel is an example of this kind of bread.

 - Wholemeal bread rolls are made of wholemeal flour.
-It has a lot of valuable minerals and vitamins that are needed in our body.
+It has a lot of valuable minerals and vitamins that are needed in our bodies.

 - Sunflower bread rolls are made of wheat flour mixed with sunflower seeds.

 - Sesame bread rolls are made of wholemeal flour and sesame seeds.

 Note: If you can´t buy rye bread in a bakery near you, why don´t you buy rye bread mix from the supermarket or online and bake it yourself?
 Your kitchen will smell yummy.